george-labs/george-backend-hiring/docs/assumptions.md

 - No other white space characters than spaces are allowed in the input
 - If there is an input, then it will be valid according to the specification (only spaces, a-z, A-Z no other characters)
 - Invalid inputs will get IllegalArgumentException

+## Iteration 2
+- All the stop words will be case insensitive
+- The stopwords file is optional, not mandatory for backwards compatibility